-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure I General Obligation Bonds of the District as of June 30, 2011, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure I General Obligation Bonds of the District as of June 30, 2012, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated February 24, 2012 on our consideration of the District's internal control over financial reporting and on our tests of the District's compliance with certain provisions of laws, regulations, contracts and grants, as they relate to the financial statements.
+In accordance with Government Auditing Standards, we have also issued our report dated February 4, 2013 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.